fcsonline/tmux-thumbs/README.md

 ## Alphabets

-This is the list of available list of alphabets:
+This is the list of available alphabets:

 - `numeric`: 1234567890
 - `abcd`: abcd